-But if its got you thinking about “going digital” in the truer and fuller sense you might want to take a look at how a cloud based software could digitise your whole business in one fell swoop, rather than just your tax submissions!
+Thinking of taking your practice into the digital world?
+If so, you might want to take a look at how a cloud based software could digitise your whole business in one fell swoop!

 Big claim, but “going digital” can fundamentally change the way you work.

 How?
 With a cloud-based practice management system (whichever one you choose) you can access all of your practice information securely on your laptop, phone, tablet or internet-enabled device.
 There’s no software to install or download and no paperwork to lug around.
 Just login to your secure account and you’ve got total flexibility about when, where and how you work:

 - Check your schedule on your mobile while grabbing breakfast